OrifInformatique/ci_packbase_hmvc/conventions.md

 ## Images ##

-Images are stored in */assets/images*.
+Images used in the application's template are stored in */assets/images*.
+If the application lets the user upload his own pictures, these will be stored in a separate folder (for example "uploads" folder).

 ## PHP (in general) ##